 For example, consider the following two measures.

-If you select two product categories in a slicer like in the following example, the result is the number of customers that bought any product of the selected categories (Cell phones, Computers, or both).
+If you select two product categories in a slicer like in the following example, the result is the number of customers that bought any product of the selected categories (Computers, TV and Video, or both).
 The measure Sales Amount shows the value of these sales.

-We did not apply this technique to the count of customers because the result of the FILTER function already provides the desired number of customers, so a CALCULATE function for evaluating another measure is not required in that case.
+If you only need the number of customers, you could just use a COUNTROWS over the CustomerWithAllCategories variable, because the result of the FILTER function already provides the desired number of customers, so a CALCULATE function for evaluating another measure is not required in that case.

 The final result is visible in the following screenshot.

-This technique has to be applied to individual measures, and requires the definition of an entity that will be used as a filter for other calculations.
+This technique has to be applied to individual measures and requires the definition of an entity that will be used as a filter for other calculations.
 It is not possible to create a generic calculation that applies the OR condition in multiple selections on any slicer and for any existing measure.
+However, you can apply this technique to a calculation item in a calculation group to work for a specific slicer and item to filter, applying the same filter (like the customers buying all the selected categories) to any existing measure.

 Returns TRUE if any of the arguments are TRUE, and returns FALSE if all arguments are FALSE.